SD Huesca: History

 In the 2010–11 season Huesca retained its place in the Segunda División finishing in the 14th position.
 The result was achieved by the good defensive performance.
 The goalkeeper Andrés Fernández was awarded with the Zamora Trophy for having the lowest "goals-to-games" ratio in the division.

 Relegation followed at the end of the 2012–13 season, but the club returned to the Segunda División in 2015 after a first-place finish and eventually a two-leg play-off victory over Huracán Valencia.

 After the 2016–17 season, Huesca qualified for the promotion play-offs to La Liga for the first time ever, but was eliminated in the semifinals by Getafe.
 The azulgranas managed to play 2-2 at home, but then lost 0-3 in the away game.
 In the 2017–18 season, Huesca was promoted to La Liga for the first time in their history after winning 2–0 against Lugo on 21 May 2018 at the Anxo Carro stadium.

 On 4 May 2019, Huesca was relegated back to the Segunda División after only one season in La Liga.

 Huesca won promotion back to La Liga on 17 July 2020, after a 3–0 win over Numancia and secured the league title on the last matchday.
 On 22 May 2021, despite winning two of their last five fixtures of the 2020–21 season, the club was relegated back to the second tier once more after drawing 0–0 on the last matchday against Valencia, the same team who had beaten them 6–2 to cause their relegation two years earlier.
 A month later, the club had its first Spanish international, goalkeeper Álvaro Fernández, who stepped in along with his under-21 teammates after the senior squad became unavailable due to a COVID-19 case.

+At 2025–26 season, Huesca were relegated to third division, bringing their 11 years in professional football between first and second division to an end.